harry-peirse/godot-kotlin/README.md

 This repository contains:
  - A godot project in the root
- - A gradle/kotlin project (I used IntelliJ IDEA) under `/godot-kotlin`
+ - A gradle/kotlin multimodule project (I used IntelliJ IDEA) under `/godot-kotlin`
+   - `/godot-kotlin/lib` is ultimately what the goal is to publish.
+A generic set of bindings for Godot.
+   - `/godot-kotlin/test-project` is the test bed and where examples can be found of usage.
  - A git submodule to the GDNative headers repository under `/godot-kotlin/godot_headers`

 It uses (at the time of writing):
- - Godot 3.1
+ - Godot 3.2.master.stern-flowers.6e032365.730-2019-06-28T13:48:13+00:00
- - Kotlin 1.3
+ - Kotlin 1.3.21
- - Gradle 5.2.1
+ - Gradle 5.4.1

 The godot project is setup to import the binaries built by gradle.
 See the [Kotlin project readme](/godot-kotlin/README.md) for details on how to build the binaries.